That-Dev-Girl-Sites/jhalabi.com/_posts/2020-06-29-online-conferences.md

 redirect_from: "/blog/online-conferences"
 categories:
   - development
+excerpt: I love conferences.
+Developer conferences are the perfect places for me to stretch my geek-legs.
 ---

 This is a post long in the making, even before the days of our global pandemic and quarantines.
 In fact, I have been attempting to write this post for _so_ long _(6 weeks and counting)_ that I have deemed this post to be "impossible".
 However, before I go there, let's start with why I wanted to write this post to begin with.